smt923/LED-in-space/README.md

 ## Info

-Uses an Arduino Uno, LED and resistor for hardware
+Uses an Arduino, LED and resistor for hardware

 The [ArduinosInSpace library](https://bitbucket.org/pjhardy/arduinosinspace/src/master/) makes it all very simple